[Article originally published on: May 27th, 2018].

 In 2007, another replica was erected on Boulder Highway.

-And in 2013, yet another was added to one of the towers belonging to the SlotZilla Zipline attraction at Freemont Street.
+In 2013, yet another was added to one of the towers belonging to the SlotZilla Zip Line attraction at Freemont Street.

 In my opinion, your top priority (before hitting the hotel bar) when you arrive in LV should be to get your photo with one of the world’s most iconic signs because it’s rude not to.